Rapunzel77/dsa5-drag-ruler/README.md

-# TDA 5 Drag Ruler Integration (Dsa Schwarze Auge)
+# TDE 5 Drag Ruler Integration (Das Schwarze Auge)

 A FoundryVTT module that adds a speed provider to Drag Ruler for TDE.